Tuberous Sclerosis Australia aims to support health professionals in providing best practice care for individuals with TSC and their families.

 - Complete the BMJ e-learning course – to update your TSC knowledge module on TSC which may be eligible for continuing education points in your profession

-- Join the TSC Professionals Directory – a non-published list of clinicians that have made a commitment to stay up to date with best practice in the diagnosis, surveillance and management of TSC.
+- Join the TSC Professionals Network – a non-published list of clinicians that have made a commitment to stay up to date with best practice in the diagnosis, surveillance and management of TSC.

 - Join our email list – to receive monthly newsletters including TSC research news and events.